Adjusting build options

 Use the build helper to edit GhostESP configuration options.

-The build.py helper wraps Espressif’s build tools so you can change GhostESP feature flags without setting up the environment manually.
-Follow the steps below to run menuconfig, persist your changes, and rebuild with the updated settings.
+build.py wraps Espressif’s build tools so you can change GhostESP feature flags without manual setup.
+Follow these steps to run menuconfig, persist changes, and rebuild.

 Prerequisites